Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

+*Date: January 16, 2025*

+Today I took notes on transformation of vectors using matrices, explanation of word "transformation" and more rigorous definition of **linear transformation**.

+Tomorrow I will share the notes here, I need to finish them first.

+---

 *Date: January 15, 2025*

 Today, I finished the introductory part on linear transformations.
 During the next study session, I will review the introduction to linear transformations once again and take notes on it (leaving this link here to remember to review it: [3Blue1Brown](https://www.3blue1brown.com/lessons/linear-transformations)).